 - 3rd of November: Melbourne Cup Day (VIC)

 - 25th of December: Christmas Day (national holiday)

 - 28th of December: Boxing Day Holiday (National except SA)

 - 28th of December: Proclamation Day Holiday (SA)

-Part-day public holidays are observed in some states and dates.
+Part-day public holidays are observed in some states and on certain dates.
 For example, people in South Australia and the Northern Territory stay off work on New Year’s Eve from 7pm to 12pm.

 There are also many local festivals and celebrations that see specific municipalities or regions shut down for the day.
 These stem from the agricultural tradition and are called Show.
 During a Show day, children stay off school and various activities (from flower exhibitions to parades, food stands, and sports competitions) are organized locally.